-affirmation that funding from Annex I parties, if any, does not result in a diversion of official development assistance; any public funding from an Annex I country, it shall confirm so by providing a written confirmation letter.
+CDM-SSC-PoA-DD-FORM affirmation that funding from Annex I parties, if any, does not result in a diversion of official development assistance; any public funding from an Annex I country, it shall confirm so by providing a written confirmation letter.
 If a CPA has received any public funding from an Annex I country, it shall seek a confirmation letter from the Annex I country or any related agencies that the funding will not lead to a diversion of Official Development Assistance. compliance through one of the two conditions: Through a signed confirmation letter, the CPA has proven that it has not received any public funding from an Annex I country. □ Yes □ No The CPA has received public funding from an Annex I country. □ Yes □ No The CPA has received public funding from an Annex I country. □ Yes □ No The CPA has received public funding from an Annex I country.
 Through a letter from the Annex I country, or any related agencies, the CPA has confirmed that the funding will not result in diversion of Official Development Assistance.
 16 i.
 Where applicable, target group (e.g. domestic/commercial/industri al, rural/urban, grid- connected/off-grid) and distribution mechanisms (e.g. direct installation); In section A.7 of the CPA- DD, the CPA has already demonstrated that the CPA is implemented within the geographical boundaries of Djibouti.
 The CPA will further demonstrate the target group in section A.5. of the CPA-DD.
-Yes No As documented in section A.5 of the CPA-DD, the CPA is implemented in: Households Communities SMEs 16 j Where applicable, the conditions related to sampling requirements for the PoA in accordance with the "Standard for sampling and surveys for CDM project activities and programme of activities" ; Sampling will be carried out in line with the "Standard for sampling and surveys for CDM project activities and programme of activities version 04.1 and latest guidelines for Sampling and surveys for CDM project activities and programmes of activities As evidenced in section D.7.2 of the CPA-DD, the CPA has established sampling procedures that are in line with the CDM requirements 16 k.
-Where applicable, the conditions that ensure that every CPA in aggregate meets the small- scale or microscale threshold criteria and remains within those thresholds throughout the crediting period of the CPA; The cumulative number of units distributed under each CPA will not exceed 45 MWth.
-As evidenced by the technical specification of each cook stove and the maximum number of cook stoves that can be distributed in the CPA as provided in emission reduction spread sheet, the cook stove units:
+Yes No As documented in section A.5 of the CPA-DD, the CPA is implemented in: Households Communities SMEs 16 j Where applicable, the conditions related to sampling requirements for the PoA in accordance with the "Standard for sampling and surveys for CDM project activities and programme of activities" ; 16 k.
+Where applicable, the conditions that ensure that every CPA in aggregate meets the small- scale or microscale threshold criteria and remains within those thresholds throughout the crediting period of the CPA; CPA will not exceed 45 As evidenced by the technical specification of each cook stove and the maximum number of cook stoves that can be distributed in the CPA as provided in emission reduction spread sheet, the cook stove units:

 16 I. Where applicable, the In accordance with the As evidenced by the

 requirements for the methodological tool: technical

 debundling check, in case Assessment of debundling description/manufacturer

 CPAs belong to small-scale for small-scale project specification of the cook

 (SSC) or microscale project activities version 04.0, stoves, each independent

 categories. project activities that units (cook stove):

-consist of independent Has a rated capacity
+consist of independent

 subsystems that are not exceeding 450 kWth

 distributed in multiple

 locations and are not

 greater than 1% of the

 small-scale thresholds

 defined by SSC

 methodologies, these

 project activities are

 exempted from performing

 a de-bundling check i.e.

 considered as being not a

 de-bundled component of a

 large scale activity.

+The CPA has already

 demonstrated in eligibility

-aritaria 16i that it comprises

-of distribution of operav
+criteria 16i that it comprises of distribution of energy

-officient cook stoves
+efficient cook stoves

-nowered by a renewable
+powered by a renewable

 source to multiple locations

 (households/communities/

-SMEs) The CPA will
+SMEs).
+The CPA will

 therefore have to meet the

 following additional

 eligibility criteria in order to

 be exempted from

 performing a de-bundling

 check.